theotor83/DisCloud/README.md

 Issues, questions, or contributions are welcome via the project’s GitHub Issues and Pull Requests.
 Use common sense and act responsibly when experimenting with external platforms.

 Also note that this project is still in very early development.
 The core functionality is working, but many features still need to be implemented or improved (i.e. make the frontend better as it is currently made by AI, make everything accessible through the web UI...).
+It is also meant for local/self‑hosted use only at this time (no deployment instructions yet).
+I might fork this project later to make a hosted version.

 ---